-The trend analysis of quality of credit portfolio between 2007 and 2010 is based on The Bank of Ghana standards are presented in Figure ?? .
-The line graphs in Figure ?? ??was a result of ineffective policy.
+OLEM, Substandard, and Doubtful portfolio started rising between 2007 and 2009 and then started declining from 2009.
+According to bank official the trend in Figure 1was a result of ineffective policy.
 In terms of the fact that in 2008 the bank embarked on an expansion drive which led to granting of a lot of loans.
 Some of the loans were not assessed properly.
 In the year 2009, after assessing realization portfolio quality challenges, the management decided to slow down lending and work on the portfolio quality.

-273 19 g) Trend of Impairment
+g) Trend of Impairment

-The trend in Figure 2 shows impairments charge to income statement over a period of five years period (2007 274 to 2011).
+The trend in Figure 2 shows impairments charge to income statement over a period of five years period (2007 to 2011).
 It is obvious that the impairments sharply rose in 2008 and continued to increase in 2009.
-It also 275 began to decrease after 2009 to 2011.
-Impairment charges are actual amount that the bank charges to its income 276 statement of which is deemed not recoverable.
-According to the bank this is a more prudent way of charging for 277 bad loans where actual impairment charge is based on a proper assessment of the portfolio and that any portion 278 identified to be irrecoverable is written off.
-But the decline in 2010 was the result of increase in the total portfolio 279 as a result of aggressive lending the bank embarked on rather than actual significant decline in non-performing 280 loan compared with the preceding years.
-In other the decline was the result of mathematical principle of ratios.
-281
+It also began to decrease after 2009 to 2011.
+Impairment charges are actual amount that the bank charges to its income statement of which is deemed not recoverable.
+According to the bank this is a more prudent way of charging for bad loans where actual impairment charge is based on a proper assessment of the portfolio and that any portion identified to be irrecoverable is written off.